jungmannlab/picasso/docs/render.rst

 Pick (CTRL + P)
 ^^^^^^^^^^^^^^^
 Selects the pick tool.
 The mouse can now be used for picking localizations.
-User can set the pick shape in the `Tools settings` (CTRL + T) dialog.
+The user can set the pick shape in the `Tools settings` (CTRL + T) dialog.
 The default shape is Circle with the diameter to be set.
 For rectangles, the user draws the length, while the width is controlled via a parameter for all drawn rectangles, similar to the diameter for circular picks.

 Measure (CTRL + M)
 ^^^^^^^^^^^^^^^^^^
 Selects the measure tool.
 The mouse can now be used for measuring distances.
-Left click adds a crosshair for measuring, right click deletes the last crosshair.
+Left click adds a crosshair for measuring; right-click deletes the last crosshair.

 Tools settings (CTRL + T)
 ^^^^^^^^^^^^^^^^^^^^^^^^^